illusorier/123/Angular4.md

 - `selector`: CSS selector that tells Angular to create and insert an instance of this component where it finds a `<hero-list>` tag in parent HTML.
 - `templateUrl`: module-relative address of this component's HTML template.
 - `providers`: array of dependency injection providers for services that the component requires.

+## Attribute Directives

+An Attribute directive changes the appearance or behavior of a DOM element.

+Directives的注册。

+If you ran the app now, Angular would not recognize the `highlight` attribute and would ignore it.

+You must declare the directive in `AppModule`

+`@Directive` requires a CSS selector to identify the HTML in the template that is associated with the directive.